 Quadrantids meteor shower

 A Quadrantid meteor lights up the sky above New Mexico.
-(Photo: Mike Lewinski/Flickr)
+(Photo: Mike Lewinski [CC BY 2.0]/Flickr)

-The Quadrantids, an annual meteor shower that can produce as many as 100 shooting stars an hour, will peak this month on Jan.
-3-4.
+The Quadrantids, an annual meteor shower producing upwards of 100 shooting stars an hour, peaked at the beginning of the month.
 The shower is the result of Earth passing through a debris field created by a fractured comet some 500 years ago.